vofp/Unified-Laptop-Info/README.md

 Unified-Laptop-Info
 ===================

-Search shopping websites of a laptop information and unifies information into one page.
+Search shopping websites for laptop system specs, and unifies information into one page.